phonkee/goexpose/README.md

 * queries - list of queries configurations, query configuration:
     * query - query with placeholders
     * args - arguments to query which are interpolated (See interpolation)
-    * cluster - list of hosts in cluster
+    * cluster - list of hosts in cluster, all args are interpolated (see Interpolation)
-    * keyspace - keyspace to use
+    * keyspace - keyspace to use, interpolated (see Interpolation)

 MySQLTask: